AB InBev replaces North America chief to stem sales slide

-BRUSSELS (Reuters) - The world’s biggest brewer, Anheuser-Busch InBev (ABI.BR), is replacing the head of its North America business to stem a slide in sales in its largest market.
+BRUSSELS/LONDON (Reuters) - The world’s biggest brewer, Anheuser-Busch InBev (ABI.BR), is replacing its North American chief to stem a years-long sales decline in its largest market.

-AB InBev said Joao Castro Neves had decided to step down and his place would be taken on Jan.
-1 by another Brazilian company veteran, Michel Doukeris, currently chief sales officer.
+The maker of Budweiser and Bud Light said on Monday that Joao Castro Neves would be succeeded on Jan.
+1 by another Brazilian company veteran, Michel Doukeris, currently chief sales officer of the global business.

-Consumers in the United States are shifting from AB InBev’s mainstream lagers Budweiser and Bud Light to craft beers made by smaller brewers, Mexican imports or wines and spirits.
+Bud Light remains the single largest beer brand in the United States, but it and its mainstream peers have been in steady decline, as U.S. drinkers embrace wine and spirits.
+When they drink beer, they tend to choose more unusual craft beers made by smaller producers.

 AB InBev has sold less beer in North America in each year since 2014, with a steep 6.2 percent drop in the third quarter of this year.